snowdj/pixyll/_posts/2016-12-09-R-visualization.md

 # Replace ___ with the correct vector
 plot_ly(diamonds, x = ~carat, y = ~price, color = ~carat, size = ~carat)
 ```

+You will work again with the diamonds dataset.
+The goal is to create a bar chart that buckets our diamonds based on quality of the cut.
+Next, for each cut, you want to see how many diamonds there are for each clarity variable.